 In New York City, Costello performed with several companies, including David Gordon Pick Up Co. and Billy Siegenfeld & Dancers.
 She has continued her association with Mr. Gordon, who has set a number of works on SPDT.
 She has also worked with colleague Joe Goode in San Francisco who created a new solo for her, Movie Star Life.
 Ms. Costello first began her study of dance under Annelise Mertz at Washington University in St. Louis, where she graduated Magna Cum Laude with a B.A. in Dance.

-Jesse Neumann-Peterson, in his seventh season with SPDT, is a choreographer, performer, and visual artist.
+Jesse Neumann-Peterson, in his eighth season with SPDT, is a choreographer, performer, and visual artist.
 He started his dance training as a teenager with the Duluth Ballet under Artistic Director, Nancy Gibson, and has studied dance at the University of Minnesota and the University of Minnesota-Duluth.
 Jesse has recently performed with Flying Foot Forum, Vanessa Voskuil, Sharon Picasso and Rosy Simas.
 Jesse is a recipient of the 2014 Sage Award for Outstanding Performer.